sustrik/250bpm/blog:167/blog.md

-# Simplest possible graph database
+# Simplest Possible Graph Database

 Each time one instantiates two structures in memory and connects them with a pointer, they have in fact created a simple graph database.